The major scale is one of the most important and fundamental concepts that any musician needs to learn at the beginning of their musical journey.

 Here is the location of each note within this enclosure:

 Notice that you’ve got the root note in the 6th string.
-You can start playing this shape with your pinky on the C, or you can start either on the A or on the B that are immediately behind it.
+You can start playing this shape with your pinky on the C, or you can start either on the A or on the B that is immediately behind it.

 The tab below will show you how to play through this enclosure: